 What is a digital strategy?Юрий Корхов

 This question re-emerges as organizations complete their initial investments in digital technology.
 Much of that investment concentrated on applying new technologies to existing products, practices and processes (these PMO automation courses must shed more light on that).
-In that sense digital strategy was much like IT strategy – a process of selecting which technologies you will invest in and where those investments would go.
+In that sense digital strategy was much like IT strategy – a process of selecting which technologies you will invest in and where those investments would go with outsourcing tasks.
 This approach to strategy results in a plan or in the digital world a roadmap.
 Digital strategy is not IT strategy, and requires a different approach.

 Going mobile, adding analytics, or extending the online experience begs the question what’s next?
 These investments often changed the form of interaction, with limited change to the function.
 Transforming the business with digital, particularly in the marketing area, makes sense in the face of changing consumer expectations, options and information.
 As organizations near the end of their first digital journey and complete their initial roadmap, the question of digital strategy re-joins the executive agenda.

 What should be different in digital strategy?
 This is the first question to ask when revisiting this topic.
 Repeating the past is no guarantee of success, so understanding the directions for digital strategy is important.
 At the highest level there are two options available.

 The first option calls for extending digitization by repeating the current digital playbook to cover new functions and processes.
 That is the path IT took as it automated and integrated functions across the organization.
 Starting with ERP, the strategy repeated itself for customer relationship management, supply chain, sales force, product development and other functions.
 Digitizing HR, Financial Management and other functions provide examples of strategies based on applying new technology to existing activity.